 The chickens have a lengthy life expectancy, which can be up to ten years.
 As the chicken ages, production begins to decline after 19 months.
 The older the chickens become, the fewer eggs they lay, but the size of the eggs increases.

 Eggs are laid almost every day, usually in the morning, so you’ll have lots of fresh eggs every day, about 5 to 7 per week, with this lovely laying hen.
-Even in the middle of winter, if chickens are given at least 14 hours of daylight, they will lay every day except during molting periods.
+Even in the middle of winter, if chickens receive at least 14 hours of light, either natural or supplemented, they will lay eggs daily except during molting periods.

 Egg production of enclosed and free-ranged Lohmann Browns